top of page

 Tips for starting your wedding business blog

-Being consistent is really great for SEO, so I'd advise trying to stick to a regular schedule.
+• Being consistent is really great for SEO, so I'd advise trying to stick to a regular schedule.
 If you can blog more regularly that's great, but a post once a month will still reap results.

-Use your blog to provide answers to the questions people are asking on Google.
+• Use your blog to provide answers to the questions people are asking on Google.
 Think about the questions your couples ask you in person, and answer this in a blog.
 Look at the 'people also ask' section on Google and get some ideas from that.
+You can also use tools such as Answer the Public or Moz's Explore by Keyword to get some ideas for long tail keywords that you can base a blog around.

-If you're feeling a bit stuck for blogging ideas, ChatGPT can also be a useful tool.
+• If you're feeling a bit stuck for blogging ideas, ChatGPT can be a useful tool.
 Ask it to give you some prompts that are specific to you as a wedding planner, florist, stylist, photographer, etc. Once you've decided on your topics, you can even use ChatGPT to suggest the subheads for your post to help give it structure.

 Want to start writing blog posts for your site but don't have the capacity to take them on yourself?
 I'd love to help.
-I write regular blog posts for a variety of wedding businesses, and I'd love to share my blogging expertise with you.
-Drop me an email to see how we can work together on a blogging strategy for your wedding business to help boost your SEO, generate more leads and show the world how great your wedding business is!
+I write regular blog posts for a variety of wedding businesses, and I'd love to share my blogging expertise with you, whether it's creating you a bespoke SEO blogging strategy or writing longform, high-quality content.
+Drop me an email to see how we can work together to help boost your SEO, generate more leads and show the world how great your wedding business is!

 Comments